ktorio/ktor-documentation/topics/timeout.md

 Note that timeouts specified for a specific request override global timeouts from the `install` block.

-In a case of a timeout, Ktor throws `HttpRequestTimeoutException`, `HttpConnectTimeoutException`, or `HttpSocketTimeoutException`.
+In a case of a timeout, Ktor throws `HttpRequestTimeoutException`, `ConnectTimeoutException`, or `SocketTimeoutException`.

 ## Limitations {id="limitations"}